turbot/tailpipe-docs/docs/reference/config-files/partition.md

 }
 ```

 The block label denotes the source type - `aws_s3_bucket`, `file`, etc.  The source types are defined in plugins, and you can view them with the `tailpipe source list` command.
-The Tailpipe Hub provides [extended documentation and examples](https://hub.tailpipe.io/plugins/turbot/aws/sources/aws_s3_bucket) for plugin sources as well.
+The [`file` source](#file-source) is provided by the `core` plugin, which is included in every Tailpipe installation.
+The Tailpipe Hub provides [extended documentation and examples](https://hub.tailpipe.io/plugins/turbot/aws/sources/aws_s3_bucket) for plugin sources.

 ### file_layout